Sales Closing Techniques - How to use sales process to maintain access and influence after a sales proposal is submitted.

 The phrase we use to shrug of a setback, ‘put it down to experience’ should mean that we actually invest some time and effort in learning from it.
 Avoiding the uncertainty of the post tender black hole depends on a series of things that must be done earlier in a sale.

 Once a sales proposal has been sent, it is too late.
-Sales closing in B2B situations rests on early initiatives.
+Sales closing techniques in B2B situations must be implemented early in the buyers journey.
 Here are some of the rules we normally observe before we agree to formally proposing a solution.

 - Get definite confirmation that you understand the issues that the customer wants to address.
 Submit your written description of the situation, goals and objectives to the decision maker and key influencers in advance of submitting a sales proposal.
 Then ask for a definite confirmation that you have a correct understanding of the needs and that you have not missed anything out.
 Note: If you are responding to a formal tender or if submissions will be treated according to public sector procurement practices, you must complete this step before the formal request is issued.